Resources

 Books Beyond Words - Mini Bereavement Set

-A collection of four books which cover bereavement and death suitable for people who find pictures easier than words, including learning disabilities and those whose first language is not English.
+FACTUAL: A collection of four books which cover bereavement and death suitable for people who find pictures easier than words, including learning disabilities and those whose first language is not English.

 Coroners and Inquests: What to Expect

-If your loved one died unexpectedly, by suicide, in an accident or in unexplained causes, the death will be referred to a Coroner.
+ARTICLE: If your loved one died unexpectedly, by suicide, in an accident or in unexplained causes, the death will be referred to a Coroner.
 Find out everything you need to know about this process here.

-Good Grief- Embracing Life at a Time of Death, Catherine Mayer and Anne Mayer Bird
+Good Grief- Embracing Life at a Time of Death, by Catherine Mayer and Anne Mayer Bird

-BOOK: Mother and daughter Catherine and Anne, face widowhood on the eve of the pandemic.
+BIOGRAPHY/AUTOBIOGRAPHY: Mother and daughter Catherine and Anne, face widowhood on the eve of the pandemic.
 Sandi Toksvig says this is "The most life-affirming book ever written about death."

-What to do when someone dies: National Bereavement Service
+What to Do When Someone Dies: National Bereavement Service

-BOOKLET: A very helpful little guide to everything you need to do following a bereavement and a handy checklist on the back.
+FACTUAL: A very helpful little guide to everything you need to do following a bereavement and a handy checklist on the back.

-WEBSITES: Organisations - faith-based and secular -that can help and advise about loved ones' funerals and help you find a celebrant
+WEBSITE: Organisations, both faith-based and secular, that can help and advise about loved ones' funerals and help you find a celebrant.

 What Does Dead Mean? by Caroline Jay and Jenni Thomas